-FundAn accounting entity that has a set of self-balancing accounts and that records financial transactions for specific activities or government functions records financial transactions for specific activities or government functions.
+Fund An accounting entity that has a set of self-balancing accounts and that records financial transactions for specific activities or government functions.
 As required by governmental accounting standards, the City uses different funds to account for expenditures from various revenue sources.
 Restricted funds may be expended for purposes specified by law or grantor regulations.
 Discretionary or unrestricted funds may be spent for any lawful purpose designated by the City Council.